-Instrumentation: Amplified flute, interactive electronics (Max-MSP (version 5 or higher), foot pedal and stereo playback)
+Instrumentation: Amplified flute, interactive electronics (Max-MSP), foot pedal and stereo playback)

 Commission: Patricia Spencer and the Virginia Commission for the Arts